ChristopherJDole/demo/readme.md

 # This is a simple readme file
-# It's special
+# It is special
 # Another change
-# And yet another change
+# Change guaranteed to cause a conflict.